-Cape Neddick Country Club is excited to be expanding our player development options for the 2021 season.
-With the addition of two more Professionals, we are thrilled to be providing extensive lesson and clinic options.
+Cape Neddick Country Club is excited to be expanding our player development options for the 2022 season.
+Once our renovated practice facility has grown in, we plan on offering weekly clinics to compliment our usual private instruction.

 Meet Our Instructors